thebaggieboy/Workflow-engine-test/README.md

 - pip install apache-airflow (there’s a more detailed setup)
 - Switch from main branch to master
 - Check airflow documentation in order to setup instance on your computer
-- Start web server
+- Start airflow web server
-- Create a login detail and login
+- Login with provided username and password
 - Access DAGS

 # Architecture